 Our four-month old little girl, can’t quite roll over yet.
 She’s getting close.
 She’ll rock quite a bit.
 I wonder what would happen to her learning to roll over if Julie or I held her all the time.

 I’m sure several months from now she’ll have seen enough walking to also want to try it.
 She’ll need to learn to balance on those two (wobbly) legs.
 I wonder how long it would take her to learn that necessary balance if Julie or I constantly held her hand.

-If we’ve done some things right, several years from now, Lydia’s going to head off to college.
+If we’ve done some things right, several years from now, my daughter is going to head off to college.
 She’ll need to learn to manage her money with a whole new set of obligations.
 I wonder what would happen to her learning about managing money if Julie or I were to simply give her money to live on, no strings attached.

 Love Hurts (And So Does Life)